jjNford/html5-storage/README.md

 API
 ---
-> **_**

-Reference to default Storage Interface.

 > **clear()**

 Removes all data from localStorage.

 > **isSupported( fn )** <br/><br/>
-`fn - Callback function to be triggered if localStorage is not supported (optional).` <br/> `Returns true if localStorage is supported by browser, false if not.`
+`fn - Callback function to be triggered if localStorage is not supported (optional).` <br/> `Returns true if localStorage is supported by browser, false if not.` <br/>
+`Throws StorageException if exceptions have been set to true.`

 Determines if the current browser supported localStorage

 > **load( key )** <br/><br/>
 `key - The hash key to load localStorage data from.` <br/>
-`Returns data from localStorage, null if no data is found`
+`Returns data from localStorage, null if no data is found` <br/>
+`Throws StorageException if exceptions have been set to true.`

 Loads data from the localStorage (variables and objects).

-> **name**

-localStorage Enhanced namespace id.

 > **remove( key )** <br/><br/>
 `key - The hash key in localStorage where the data to remove is being stored.` <br/>
-`Returns true if data is succesfully removed from localStorage, false if it fails.`
+`Returns true if data is succesfully removed from localStorage, false if it fails.` <br/>
+`Throws StorageException if exceptions have been set to true.`

 Removes data from localStorage.

 > **save( key, data )** <br/><br/>
 `key - The has key to save data to in localStorage.` <br/>
 `data - The data to be saved.` <br/>
-`Returns true if data is saved successfully to localStorage, false if not.`
+`Returns true if data is saved successfully to localStorage, false if not.` <br/>
+`Throws StorageException if exceptions have been set to true.`

 Saves data to localStorage (variables and objects).

+> **setExceptions( bool )** <br/><br/>
+`bool - If true all localStorage errors will be thrown globally as StorageException.`

 > **size()** <br/><br/>
-`Returns the number of entried currently stored in localStroage`
+`Returns the number of entried currently stored in localStroage` <br/>
+`Throws StorageException if exceptions have been set to true.`

 Gets the number of items currently being stored in localStorage.